 valerie little, violA

 Pennsylvania native Valerie Little is an active freelance violist and orchestra librarian in the Twin Cities region.
 Notable performances include appearing as soloist with the York Symphony (PA) and the Mankato Symphony, as well as performing Quincy Porter's Suite for Viola Alone at the 38th International Viola Congress.
-She enjoys coaching young musicians at area schools, MNSOTA Middle Level Honors Orchestra, and Greater Twin Cities Youth Symphonies.
-As an orchestral musician, Valerie has performed with the Minnesota Orchestra, Minnesota Opera, Mill City Summer Opera, Northrop Ballet Series, Minnesota Concert Opera, Orchestra Iowa., and the summer festival orchestras at the Banff Centre for the Arts, Round Top Music Festival, National Orchestral Institute, and Oberstdorf Bach Festival.
-She is also the violist for Mill City String Quartet, two-time MPR Class Notes Artists and recent first-time recipients of a Metropolitan Regional Arts Council Arts Learning Grant in support of their concerts series at the Minnesota Correctional Facility-Shakopee.
-They will be featured on several chamber music series this season, including Schubert Club, Thursday Musical, and the Music on the Hill chamber music series in Mankato.
+As an orchestral musician, Valerie has frequently performed with the Minnesota Orchestra, Minnesota Opera, Mill City Summer Opera, Orchestra Iowa, Northrop Ballet, and the summer festival orchestras at the Banff Centre for the Arts, Round Top Music Festival, National Orchestral Institute, and Oberstdorf Bach Festival.
+She also enjoys performing with local and visiting pop and rock artists.
+Since 2013, Valerie has been the violist of the Mill City String Quartet.
+MCSQ has performed on chamber music series throughout the Midwest and is a three-time MPR Class Notes Artist.

-She holds degrees from Music and English Literature from Pennsylvania State University, an MM from the University of Texas, and a DMA from the University of Minnesota.
+She holds degrees in Viola Performance and English and Creative Writing from Pennsylvania State University, an MM from the University of Texas, and a DMA from the University of Minnesota.
 Her principal teachers include Kathleen W. Yeater, Timothy Deighton, Roger Myers, and Korey Konkol.